pgroenbaek/trackshape-utils/README.md

 ### Addition of new vertices and triangles

 New vertices can be added using the `add_vertex_to_subobject` function.
-You are required to supply an indexed trilist to this function.
-These can be obtained from either `get_indexed_trilists_in_subobject` or `get_indexed_trilists_in_subobject_by_prim_state`.
-You will need to determine which trilist is appropriate beforehand, as the texture used for the new vertices is determined by the prim state index the trilist is linked to.
+You are required to supply an indexed trilist to this function to associate the vertices with it.
+The trilist objects can be obtained from either `get_indexed_trilists_in_subobject` or `get_indexed_trilists_in_subobject_by_prim_state`.
+The texture used for the new vertices is determined by the prim state index the trilist is linked to.

 Triangles can be added between vertices using the `insert_triangle_between` function.
 This function also requires an indexed trilist, along with three vertices.
-All the vertices must be part of that trilist in order to connect them with a triangle.
+All the vertices must be associated with that trilist in order to connect them with a triangle.

 ```python
 import trackshapeutils as tsu